 For details of any recently approved amendments, please refer to Current Planning Scheme Amendments.

 If you wish to request an amendment to the Wyndham Planning Scheme, your request must be made in writing and submitted electronically to firstname.lastname@example.org.

 The following information will also be required in order to consider your request:

 - Payment of the prescribed fee (Fee Schedule and Credit Card Payment Form)

 - A copy of the Certificate of Title for the property

 - The draft amendment documents including an Explanatory Report, amended Ordinances and mapping changes (templates are available for download here and must be in Word format and tracked-changes marked, for current planning scheme templates refer here).

 - Any supporting information, such as technical reports.

 An application must be lodged electronically to email@example.com.

-If you require any further information or assistance, please contact the Planning Policy & Projects Team on telephone 8734 5493.
+If you require any further information or assistance, please contact the Urban Transformation Team on 1300 023 411.